Buyeo: Later period and demise

-Jolbon Buyeo
+Legacy

 Many ancient historical records indicate the "Jolbon Buyeo", apparently referring to the incipient Goguryeo or its capital city.
-In 37 BC, Jumong became the first king of Goguryeo.
-Jumong went on to conquer Okjeo, Dongye, and Haengin, regaining some of Buyeo and former territory of Gojoseon.
+In 37 BCE, Dongmyeong became the first king of Goguryeo.
+Dongmyeong went on to conquer Okjeo, Dongye, and Haengin, regaining some of Buyeo and former territories of Old Chosŏn.

+The name of the kingdom was later incorporated into the ruling class of Paekche (descendants of Goguryeo, and thus Buyeo) with their clan name being called the "Buyeo clan".

 Culture

 According to Chapter 30 "Description of the Eastern Archerians, Dongyi" in the Chinese Records of the Three Kingdoms (3rd century), the Buyeo were agricultural people who occupied the northeastern lands in Manchuria (North-East China) beyond the great walls.
 The aristocratic rulers subject to the king bore the title ka (加) and were distinguished from each other by animal names, such as the dog ka and horse ka.Four kas existed in Buyeo, which were horse ka, cow ka, pig ka, and dog ka, and ka is presumed to be of similar origin with the title khan.
 The ka system was similarly adopted in Goguryeo.

 Buyeo is north of the Long Wall, a thousand li distant from Xuantu; it is contiguous with Goguryeo on the south, with the Eumnu on the east and the Xianbei on the west, while to its north is the Ruo River.
 It covers an area some two thousand li square, and its households number eight myriads.
 Its people are sedentary, possessing houses, storehouses, and prisons.
 With their many tumuli and broad marshes, theirs is the most level and open of the Eastern Dongyi archerian territories.
 Their land is suitable for cultivation of the five grains; they do not produce the five fruits.
 Their people are coarsely big; by temperament strong and brave, assiduous and generous, they are not prone to brigandage...
 For their dress within their state they favor white; they have large sleeves, gowns, and trousers, and on their feet they wear leather sandals...
 The people of their state are good at raising domestic animals; they also produce famous horses, red jade, sables, and beautiful pearls...
 For weapons they have bows, arrows, knives, and shields; each household has its own armorer.
 The elders of the state speak of themselves as alien refugees of long ago.
 The forts they build are round and have a resemblance to prisons.
 Old and young, they sing when walking along the road whether it be day or night; all day long the sound of their voice never ceases...
 When facing the enemy the several Ka themselves do battle; the lower households carry provisions for them to eat and drink.